psoerensen/qgtutorials/index.md

-This is a set of tutorials used for the qgg package.
+This is a set of tutorials used for the qgg package:

-This practical provides a brief introduction to R package qgg using small simulated data examples.
+This tutorial provides a brief introduction to R package qgg using small simulated data examples.
 [Practicals_brief_introduction](https://psoerensen.github.io/qgtutorials/Quick-tutorials-for-qgg-package.pdf)